Wise Multi-Currency Account Review: Fees, Features, and More

 Wise was founded by two former Skype employees.

-Key Questions About Wise Multi-Currency Account Answered
+Key Questions About the Wise Account Answered

-Who Is Wise Multi-Currency Account For?
+Where Is the Wise Account Available?

 While the Wise Multi-Currency Account (including the virtual Visa debit card) is available in most countries worldwide, the physical Wise card is only available to customers from the UK (including Gibraltar and the UK Crown Dependencies of Guernsey, Isle of Man, and Jersey), the US, the EEA, Australia, New Zealand, Singapore, Japan, and Switzerland.